Wine Aging 101

 How can I learn more!?

-We always hold back a bit of each wine to re-release later and share with patrons to demonstrate the benefits of age (and make for an impression dinner wine or gift!).
-We are currently offering a four bottle Vertical Collection (or a case) with 2003, 2005, 2007 and 2009.
+We always hold back a bit of each wine to re-release later and share with patrons to demonstrate the benefits of age (and make for an impressive dinner wine or gift!).

 What questions do you have about aging?